Unlike pigments used for watercolors and oil paints, mineral pigments vary in color and texture according to their particle size.

 I filled the same jars with Gunjo No. 6 and No. 13 to the same height and weighed them.

-Then, as you can see in the image above, No. 6 is heavier.
+As you can see in the image above, No. 6 is heavier.

 The next is a difference in texture.